 Message the Facebook Page: In Our Skin Project

-* In Our Skin is supported by The Market Theatre Lab in Johannesburg and is currently advancing its research and development with support from Midlands Arts Centre (MAC).
+* In Our Skin is supported by The Market Theatre Lab and GALA Queer Archive in Johannesburg and is currently advancing its research and development with support from Midlands Arts Centre (MAC).